kinghos/UniNotes/Part IA/Discrete Maths/Supervision Notes.md

 when removing variables make sure it is clear they are non-zero Q6 in 1.2 - lemmas we need to know
 Anything from the slides or exercises is quotable

+Remainder theorem relies on the fact that q and r are unique Use remainder notation over $\pmod m$